 Lesley Stahl is one of America's most honored and experienced broadcast journalists.
-Her rich career has been marked by political scoops, investigations, surprising features and award-winning foreign reporting, a body of work that won her the Life Time Achievement Emmy in 2003 for overall excellence in reporting.
+Her rich career has been marked by political scoops, investigations, surprising features and award-winning foreign reporting, a body of work that won her the Lifetime Achievement Emmy in 2003 for overall excellence in reporting.

-That same year, her whistleblower interview with F-22 Raptor pilots provided the first personal accounts of the fighters’ oxygen system troubles, spurring the secretary of defense to take action.
+That same year, her whistleblower interview with provided the first public personal accounts of the fighter's oxygen system troubles, spurring the Secretary of Defense to take action.
 Stahl's interview of a former CIA Clandestine Services chief about the use of "enhanced interrogation techniques" on al Qaeda operatives sparked a national debate.

-During much of that time, she also served as moderator of FACE THE NATION, CBS News' Sunday public-affairs broadcast (September 1983–May 1991).
-For FACE THE NATION, she interviewed such newsmakers as Margaret Thatcher, Boris Yeltsin, Yasser Arafat and virtually every top U.S. official, including George H. W. Bush and Vice President Dan Quayle.
+During much of that time, she also served as moderator of Face The Nation, CBS News' Sunday public-affairs broadcast (September 1983–May 1991).
+For Face The Nation, she interviewed such newsmakers as Margaret Thatcher, Boris Yeltsin, Yasser Arafat and virtually every top U.S. official, including George H. W. Bush and Vice President Dan Quayle.

 Her experiences covering Washington for more than 20 years became the subject of her book Reporting Live (Simon & Schuster, 1999).
 In it she recalls covering Watergate – from the break-in in 1972 to the Impeachment hearings of President Nixon in 1974 – as well as the 1981 assassination attempt on President Reagan, and the 1991 Gulf War.
-She reported on U.S.-Russian summit meetings and the economic summits of the industrialized countries, as well as the national political conventions and election nights, throughout her career.
+She reported on the U.S.-Russian summit meetings and the economic summits of the industrialized countries, as well as the national political conventions and election nights, throughout her career.

 Stahl anchored several CBS News documentaries, including "The Politics of Cancer" and "In the Red Blues," about the budget deficit, both for "CBS Reports."

-In 1996 Stahl was awarded the Fred Friendly First Amendment Award, given by Quinnipiac College, in recognition of her journalistic achievements.
+In 1996, Stahl was awarded the Fred Friendly First Amendment Award, given by Quinnipiac College, in recognition of her journalistic achievements.
 In 1990 she was honored with the Dennis Kauff Journalism Award for lifetime achievement in the news profession.

 She and her husband, author Aaron Latham, live in New York.
-They have a daughter, Taylor Latham, and 2 granddaughters.
-Jordan and Chloe, the subjects of her book, Becoming Grandma: the Joy and Science of the New Grandparenting.
+They have a daughter, Taylor Latham, and two granddaughters.
+Jordan and Chloe, the subjects of her book, "Becoming Grandma: the Joy and Science of the New Grandparenting."